 Heart palpitations may become noticeable after using a stimulant, such as:

 - illegal drugs, such as cocaine and amphetamines

 - some cold and cough medications

-- caffeinated beverages such as coffee, tea, and soda
+- caffeinated beverages, such as coffee, tea, and soda

 - appetite suppressants

-- some mental health drugs
+- some mental health medications

-Not all stimulants will cause palpitations in everyone.
+However, not all stimulants will cause palpitations in everyone.